KevinKipkoechMutai/Project_PhotoZone/README.md

 -node installed on computer
 ## **Installation Process**
 1. Clone the project onto your computer using the git clone command.
 Remember to use my repository address as the source.
-2. After ensuring you have all the files, open the directory in VSCode and run these commands:
+2. Navigate to the project folder and run these commands:

     npm install

+    json-server --watch db.json

     npm start